Logic analyzer: Uses

 Many digital designs, including those of ICs, are simulated to detect defects before the unit is constructed.
 The simulation usually provides logic analysis displays.
 Often, complex discrete logic is verified by simulating inputs and testing outputs using boundary scan.
 Logic analyzers can uncover hardware defects that are not found in simulation.
 These problems are typically too difficult to model in simulation, or too time-consuming to simulate and often cross multiple clock domains.

 Field-programmable gate arrays have become a common measurement point for logic analyzers and are also used to debug the logic circuit.

 Logic Analyzers are also very useful when it comes to analyze serial protocols, like I2C, SPI or UART, as they allow to capture long logic sequences showing one or several communication frames.
-Usually, the Logic Analyzer software will also interpret the protocol layer, making debugging of firmware less tedious task.
+Usually, the Logic Analyzer software will also interpret the protocol layer, making the debugging of firmware a less tedious task.

 History

 As digital computing and integrated circuits emerged in the 1960s, new and difficult problems began to arise, problems that oscilloscopes had trouble handling.
 For the first time in computing history, it became essential to simultaneously view large numbers of signals.
 Early solutions attempted to combine hardware from multiple oscilloscopes into one package, but screen clutter, a lack of definite data interpretation, as well as probing constraints made this solution only marginally usable.

 The HP 5000A Logic Analyzer, introduced in the October 1973 issue of the Hewlett-Packard Journal, was probably the first commercially available instrument to be called a "Logic Analyzer".
 However, the HP 5000A was limited to two channels and presented information by means of two rows of 32 LEDs.
 The first truly parallel instrument was the twelve channel HP 1601L, it was a plug-in for the HP 180 series oscilloscope mainframes and used the oscilloscope screen to present 16 rows of 12 bit words as 1s and 0s.
 It was introduced in the January 1974 Hewlett-Packard Journal.